-In recent years, I have increased my interest in Heatherwick Studio, which in turn has shown a growing interest in any type of park on the waterways.
-The Cove in San Francisco, for example: a real "bay in the bay" which should be completed in 2026.
+In recent years, I have increased my interest in Heatherwick Studio, which in turn has shown a growing interest in all types of waterway parks.
+The Cove in San Francisco, for example: a real “bay within a bay” which should be completed in 2026.
 Or the splendid Little island on the Hudson River in New York City, a project already completed and delivered.

 A "leaf park" for Seoul